The 485MW combined-cycle Long Ridge energy generation project is being developed in Hannibal, Ohio. Credit: Kiewit.

 Power transmission details

-The electricity generated by the Long Ridge power plant will be transmitted through the existing Kammer-Ormet 138kV transmission lines connecting the 138kV Ormet station.
+The electricity generated by the Long Ridge power plant is transmitted through the existing Kammer-Ormet 138kV transmission lines connecting the 138kV Ormet station.

 A new 138kV Hannibal station, owned and operated by American Electric Power, was built at the Ormet station site.
 It is a nine-breaker switching station, connecting the Long Ridge project to the four existing 138kV transmission lines.

-The Kammer-Ormet 138kV transmission lines will be diverted to reach the new Hannibal station.
+The Kammer-Ormet 138kV transmission lines were diverted to reach the new Hannibal station.

 Contractors involved in the project